 Keep on reading for everything you need to know about fish and plant compatibility, including background information with practical and proven tips to reduce the chances of turning your beautiful planted tank into total chaos and destruction.

 Fish and Plant Problems

-The question of compatibility of aquarium plants with some species of fish is very debatable.
+The question of the compatibility of aquarium plants with some species of fish is very debatable.
 On the Internet, you may often come across completely contradictory results.

 Whereas some people complain that these or that fish species are incompatible with aquatic plants, others will tell you that they have never had any problems with them.

 Why and how is it possible?
 Why the same fish species in one tank are exemplary tenants and in others, they turn into Hulk mode?
-How some aquarists manage to keep plant-eating fish in their planted tanks?
+How do some aquarists manage to keep plant-eating fish in their planted tanks?

 Personally, I can see several factors that play a huge role here.

 - Fish behavior.

 - Water requirements

 Let me give you a short explanation.